Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Geometrical descriptors

 \paragraph{Triple-phase boundary length} Since the chemical reaction in SOFC anodes takes place at the triple-phase boundary (TPB), the expected length of TPB per unit volume is of particular interest.
 It is called specific length of TPB in the following and defined as

 where $\mathcal{H}_{1}$ denotes the one-dimensional Hausdorff measure in $\mathbb{R}^3$.
-This geometrical descriptor is estimated from 3D image data by first detecting all $2\times 2 \times 2$ voxel configurations, which contain at least one voxel of each of the three phases.
+This geometrical descriptor is estimated from discretized 3D image data by first detecting all $2\times 2 \times 2$ voxel configurations, which contain at least one voxel of each of the three phases.
 Next, each pair of these voxel configurations that are neighbors with respect to the 6-neighborhood is determined.
 Finally, the number of these pairs is divided by the total number of voxels in the sampling window.
+Note that there are various approaches for estimating the length of the TPB from voxelized image data \cite{wilson.2010, iwai.2010, jorgensen.2014, jorgensen.2010}.

-\paragraph{Geodesic tortuosity} In SOFC anodes, three kinds of transport processes take place: The transport of the transport of the gaseous educts and products within the pore space, the transport of oxygen ions within the \cgo phase, and the transport of electrons, which mainly takes place within the nickel phase.
+\paragraph{Geodesic tortuosity} In SOFC anodes, three kinds of transport processes take place: The transport of the gaseous educts and products within the pore space, the transport of oxygen ions within the \cgo phase, and the transport of electrons, which mainly takes place within the nickel phase.
 A geometrical descriptor that turned out useful to characterize various types of transport phenomena in porous media is connected with the tortuosity, \ie the windedness of their phases.
 Note that there exist several notions of tortuosity in the literature \cite{holzer.2023}.
 In the present paper, we consider the so-called geodesic tortuosity, which is a purely geometric descriptor of 3D morphologies.
 More precisely, a starting plane and a target plane, which is parallel to the starting plane, are chosen.
 Next, for a given phase of the material, the shortest path to the target plane is determined for each point of this phase within the starting plane.
 Then, the lengths of these shortest paths are normalized by dividing them by the distance between both planes.
 This results in the distribution of geodesic tortuosity, the mean value of which will be denoted by $\tau$.
 A formal definition of geodesic tortuosity within the framework of random closed sets is presented in \cite{neumann.2019}.
-Note that the computation of this geometrical descriptor from voxelized 3D image data is carried out by means of Dijkstra's algorithm \cite{jungnickel.2007}. \\
+The computation of this geometrical descriptor from voxelized 3D image data is carried out by means of Dijkstra's algorithm \cite{jungnickel.2007}. \\

 Moreover, two modifications of geodesic tortuosity are considered.
 On the one hand, we consider the so-called dilated geodesic tortuosity, where we just investigate the lengths of those paths along which there is a certain minimum distance $r>0$ to the complement of the given transport phase.
 On the other hand, only paths to the target plane are considered which start from the TPB, since the majority of transport processes are either targeting the TPB or starting at the TPB.